HackShreyans/travl/README.md

 - User Registration: Allows new users to create an account.
 - User Login: Enables users to log in with their credentials.
 - JWT Authentication: Secures user sessions using JSON Web Tokens.
+- implement searching and sorting according to the task.
-- Socket Io implemented if new User comes
+- implement Socket Io if new User comes according to the task.
 - Responsive Design: Ensures a great user experience across various devices.

 # Technologies Used